 The first step towards a career in conservation

-Our trainee scheme is an excellent opportunity to spend up to a year working alongside our reserves team, planning team and volunteers, developing key professional skills to help take that first step to a career in the competitive environmental sector.
+Our trainee scheme is an excellent opportunity to spend up to a year working alongside our staff team and volunteers, developing key professional skills, to help take that first step to a career in the competitive environmental sector.

 In addition to being mentored and shadowing staff, our trainees will also receive formal training.
 Training could cover first aid at work and the use of a brushcutter or pesticides, as well as internal training courses on topics such as water vole ecology, wildflower identification, hedge-laying and wildlife law.

-Depending on interests and career aspirations there may be opportunities to work across other teams at the trust to put you in best stead for securing your next role.
+Depending on interests and career aspirations, there may be opportunities to work across other teams at the trust, which will hopefully put you in the best stead for securing your next role.
 Traineeships are open to everyone, though some level of experience in the role your applying for will be expected.

-Our trainees are offered branded clothing along with out-of-pocket travel expenses and a competitive training budget and access to a host of internal and external trainings.
+Our trainees are offered branded clothing, out-of-pocket travel expenses, a competitive training budget and access to a host of internal and external training.

 Depending on traineeships and their lengths, trainees could complete a selection of training deemed suitable to their career development.
 Previous trainees have completed some of the following trainings:

 - First Aid at Work

 - CS30 Chainsaw Maintenance and Crosscutting Training

 - Volunteer Management

 - Project Management